rjmfernandes/cp-tiered-storage/README.md

 ## Brokers

-We mount a credentials file containing the `connectionString` into the container and we add to the broker configuration: its path:
+We mount a credentials file containing the `connectionString` into the container and we add to the broker configuration its path:

 ```yaml
 KAFKA_CONFLUENT_TIER_FEATURE: "true"